palisades-lakes/multimethod-experiments/docs/generic_functions.md

 In practice, languages restrict what information about `f`, `a`, `b`, and `c`, can be used to determine the method.

-The  is to use equivalence releation defined on the possible operation/operand values.
+The  is to use equivalence relation defined on the possible operation/operand values.

-Some notion of `type` or `class` is the most common equivalence relat.
+Some notion of `type` or `class` is the most common equivalence relation.
 In other words, `(find-method f a0 b c)` is guaranteed to return the same method as `(find-method f a1 b c)` if `(= (class a0) (class a1))` (in pseudo-Clojure).

-In this case, `(find-method f a b c)` is equivalent to<br>
-`(get-method f (class a) (class b) (class c))`.
+In this case, `(find-method f a b c)` is equivalent to `(get-method f (class a) (class b) (class c))`.

 General value equivalence is also possible: